-In addition, the DOE DC2022-06-0023 entitled Adopting General Amendments to the WESM Rules And Various Market Manuals on the Enhancements to Market Operator and System Operator Procedures, adopted the PEM Board Resolution No. 2021-41-04 dated 27 October 2022 on the integration of MRU reporting to the Dispatch Instruction Report under Section 14.4.7 to 14.4.9 of this Manual.
+DOE DC2022-06-0023 entitled Adopting General Amendments to the WESM Rules and Various Market Manuals on the Enhancements to Market Operator and System Operator Procedures did not adopt the proposed deletion of Section 17.5.
+For completeness, this Section should be read together with Sections 14.4.7 to 14.4.9 of this Manual.